deeppavlov/DeepPavlov/README.md

 Here is our [DockerHub repository](https://hub.docker.com/u/deeppavlov/) with images and deployment instructions.

-# Tutorials

-Jupyter notebooks explaining how to use DeepPalov for different tasks can be found in [/examples/](https://github.com/deepmipt/DeepPavlov/tree/master/examples)

 # License

 DeepPavlov is Apache 2.0 - licensed.

-# Support and collaboration

-If you have any questions, bug reports or feature requests, please feel free to post on our [Github Issues](https://github.com/deepmipt/DeepPavlov/issues) page.
-Please tag your issue with `bug`, `feature request`, or `question`.
-Also we’ll be glad to see your pull requests to add new datasets, models, embeddings, etc. In addition, we would like to invite everyone to join our [community forum](https://forum.ipavlov.ai/), where you can ask the DeepPavlov community any questions, share ideas, and find like-minded people.

 # The Team